Beckhoff-USA-Community/AAG_Windows-TwinCAT-deploy/README.md

 # Windows TwinCAT Deploy

 A plug-and-play automation solution for configuring the Windows environment, installing TwinCAT packages, and deploying application code.
+Built with a modular, extensible architecture that automatically discovers and executes deployment scripts.
 Simply prepare your USB drive, connect to the target system, and run the deployment script.

 ## How It Works